nighthawkcoders/teacher_portfolio/_posts/2024-01-08-python-jwt-login.md

 ---

 <!--
-A simple HTML login form with a Login action when button is pressed.
+A simple HTML login form with a Login action when the button is pressed.

 The form triggers the login_user function defined in the JavaScript below when the Login button is pressed.
 -->